#notes/content-management #topic/digital-gardens

 Max's brainstorming

 This is some brainstorming I did before setting up my digital garden.
 I thought about how I could tie ideas of real-world gardening and landscaping into this, read about hypertext art/expression, and browsed a bunch of other digital gardens for inspiration.
+IRL I have a black thumb and very little gardening experience.

 Garden freestyle: